Thursday, 4 September 2025

 2023-25 createwithpixels app v.1 development

 Michael Pretorius and Rafeeq Weideman, both then at Younglings Africa, worked to prepare createwithpixels' front-end for Apple iOS and Google Android apps.
 Michael continued work on the app's front-end as a freelancer, liaising with Stephen Wolff to integrate with the back-end.
 In 2025, the Android version was approved by the Google Play Store.
-The Apple version is currently under review.Monday, 21 August 2023
+Likewise, the iOS version was approved by Apple's app store.Monday, 21 August 2023

 Four categories for Anti-Bullying Apps (ABAs), with examples for each